 The central idea of the present paper is to consider \emph{perturbations} of a given free boundary CMC hypersurface $\Sigma_0\subset M$ by nearby admissible normal hypersurfaces.
 Note that the CMC condition implies that $\Sigma_0$ is necessarily smooth.
-A technical, nevertheless essential, point is to establish an appropriate notion of regularity for perturbed hypersurfaces and, related to this choice, a notion of topology in the set of hypersurfaces of $M$.
-As it will be discussed in Section~\ref{sec:normalhypersurfaces}, the set of perturbations of $\Sigma_0$ having a given regularity can be parametrized, via normal exponential, by real-valued functions on $\Sigma_0$ having the same regularity.
+A technical, nevertheless essential, point is to establish an appropriate notion of regularity for perturbed hypersurfaces and, related to this choice, a topology on the set of hypersurfaces in $M$.
+As discussed in Section~\ref{sec:normalhypersurfaces}, the set of perturbations of $\Sigma_0$ having a given regularity can be parametrized, via the normal exponential map, by real-valued functions on $\Sigma_0$ with the same regularity.

-There are two issues related to the choice of regularity: the question of Fredholmness for the Jacobi operator (see Subsection~\ref{sub:Jacobifields}), and, more specifically for the present work, the question of existence of a bounded right-inverse for the map that carries a function on a compact manifold to its normal derivative along the boundary (see Subsection~\ref{sec:normalhypersurfaces}).
+There are two issues related to the choice of regularity: the question of Fredholmness for the Jacobi operator (see Subsection~\ref{sub:Jacobifields}), and, more specifically for the present work, the question of existence of a bounded right-inverse for the map that carries a function on a compact manifold to its normal derivative along the boundary (see Section~\ref{sec:normalhypersurfaces}).

 A customary choice when studying variations of a CMC hypersurface is to require a H\"older-type regularity $C^{2,\alpha}$, for some $\alpha\in(0,1)$.
 This provides the correct framework for the Fredholmness of the Jacobi operator, see below, as well as for the right-inverse problem, via a Whitney-type extension theorem (see \cite[Chap.\ VI]{stein}).
-We will use throughout $C^{2,\alpha}$-regularity assumptions, which will put us in the framework of (non-separable) \emph{Banach} manifolds.
+We use $C^{2,\alpha}$-regularity assumptions throughout, which puts us in the framework of (non-separable) \emph{Banach} manifolds.

 An alternative (separable) \emph{Hilbert} manifold approach could be obtained by requiring a Sobolev-type $H^s$-regularity; using standard Sobolev embedding theorems (see for instance \cite[Ch.\ 2, \S~9, Thm.\ 2.30, p.\ 50]{Aubin_book}), in order to have inclusion in $C^2$, one needs to assume that $s>2+\tfrac12\mathrm{dim}(\Sigma)=2+\frac n2$.
 Also in this case, Fredholmness for the Jacobi operator is obtained readily from the Fredholmness of the Laplacian, and the right-inverse question is answered by the Sobolev Trace Theorem for the normal derivative (see \cite[Thm.\ 8.3, p.\ 39]{LionsMagenes}).